 - Making a Backup of Your Sierra Chart Installation

-- Antivirus/Anti-malware Software Flagging Sierra Chart Installer as Unsafe
+- Antivirus/Anti-malware Software Flagging Sierra Chart Installer or other Files as Unsafe/Infected

 - Support for Other Operating Systems